 Dynamic Earthquake Analysis

-For seismic analysis of piping and structures, earthquake response spectrum is the most popular tool.
-For predicting forces and displacements of pipe and structures, response spectrum method provides various computational advantages.
-The main benefit of seismic response spectrum method is the calculation of only the maximum displacement and force values in each mode of vibration using smooth design spectra that are the average of several earthquake motions.
+For seismic analysis of piping and structures, the earthquake response spectrum is the most popular tool.
+For predicting forces and displacements of pipes and structures, the response spectrum method provides various computational advantages.
+The main benefit of the seismic response spectrum method is the calculation of only the maximum displacement and force values in each mode of vibration using smooth design spectra that are the average of several earthquake motions.

 Response Spectrum Analysis Method

-Here abscissa is natural frequency (or period) of system and ordinate is the maximum response.
+Here abscissa is the natural frequency (or period) of system and ordinate is the maximum response.

 Thus, to determine the maximum response of a linear single degree of freedom system from the available spectral chart, for specified earthquake excitation, one needs only to know the natural frequency of the system and damping.